-15 Tips On How to Combine Tights With Dresses and Skirts
+How to Fashionably Combine Tights With Dresses and Skirts

-Most of the times ladies rushing to work or a meeting commit the very same mistake picking their best dress with the first tights they find.
+Most of the times ladies rushing to work or a meeting commit the very same mistake by picking their best dress and pairing it with the first pair of tights they find.
 However, you should never underestimate the role of tights, since they do matter in the overall look you create.
 There is even the danger of failing with your look if the tights are not picked correctly.
-That’s why here we are going to speak about the basic ways of combining tights with dresses and skirts, introducing the main tips and know-hows that you need to follow.
+That’s why we are going to talk about the basic ways of combining tights with dresses and skirts, introducing the main tips and know-hows that you need to follow.

 1. Matching Tights To Your Skin Tone

 There is one universal type of tights that will match any dress and shoes.
-Those are the options matching the tone of your skin and making it look smoother and softer.
-So if you are in a hurry and can’t take time to pick the best option, you can always choose this type.
+These are silky nude tights that match the tone of your skin.
+So, if you are in a hurry and can’t take time to pick the best option, you can always choose this type.

 2. Ditching Shiny Tan-Toned Tights

-If you have a pair of shiny tights, which have tan tones you’d better stop using them since this is what is considered out-fashioned for quite a while already.
-You should never opt for tights, which are toned darker than your skin even if you want to look tanned badly.
-The tone of you tights should be maximum close to the natural tone of your skin.
+If you have a pair of shiny nude tights, you’d better stop using them since they have been considered out-of- fashion for quite a while already.
+You should never opt for tights that are darker in tone than your skin even if you want to look tanned.
+The tone of you tights should be as close as possible to the natural tone of your skin- and not shiny.

 3. Seamless Tights With Tight Dresses

-For a tight-fitting dress you should pick seamless tights in order to prevent the upper part from being visible underneath.
+For a tight-fitting dress, you should pick seamless tights to prevent the upper part of the tights from being visible underneath.

 4. Neutral Tights for Business Looks